pgokul695/Bastion/README.md

 ---

 ### 🚨 The Problem
 Most DNS switchers simply change your DNS IP address (e.g., to `8.8.8.8`) but leave the **"Automatic DNS"** flag enabled in NetworkManager.
-This causes your system to mix your ISP's DNS with your custom DNS, leading to **DNS Leaks**.
-Your ISP can still see what websites you visit.
+This causes your system to mix your ISP's DNS with your custom DNS.

+**The result:** Your ISP can still **log your DNS lookup requests** and use **DNS Poisoning** to block or redirect specific websites (like Bit.ly), even though you thought you were using Google DNS.

 ### 🛡️ The Bastion Solution
-Bastion acts as a firewall for your DNS settings.
-It creates two distinct modes:
+Bastion acts as a strict enforcer for your network settings to prevent these "DNS Leaks."

 1.  **Fortress Mode (Secure):**
     * Forces `ipv4.ignore-auto-dns yes`.
-    * Completely locks out your ISP's DNS.
+    * **Prevents DNS Leaks:** Stops your computer from ever asking your ISP's server for directions.
-    * Routes all queries strictly through your chosen encrypted provider (Google, Cloudflare, Quad9, or Custom).
+    * **Bypasses Censorship:** Ensures domain resolution happens strictly through your chosen encrypted provider (Google, Cloudflare, etc.), bypassing ISP-level DNS blocks.

 2.  **Airlock Mode (Login):**
     * Temporarily sets `ipv4.ignore-auto-dns no`.
-    * Allows the ISP DNS to function so you can load **Captive Portals** (Login pages at Hotels, Airports, and Universities).
+    * Allows the ISP DNS to function solely for the purpose of loading **Captive Portals** (Login pages at Hotels, Airports, and Universities).

 ---

 ## ✨ Features

-* **Dropdown Menu:** Quickly switch between Google, Cloudflare, Quad9, OpenDNS, or System Default.
 * **True Anti-Leak:** strict enforcement of NetworkManager flags.
 * **Custom DNS:** Enter your own preferred Private DNS IPs via a modern Libadwaita settings window.
 * **Visual Feedback:**